Who Signed The Book?

 This was originally published in ASLEF’s Locomotive Journal in December 1985.
 This is a slightly updated version.
 Two years of my railway career were at at Astley Bridge Junction signalbox, Bolton, in the 1970s.

 I’ve spent the last 40 years as union branch secretary getting other people out of trouble.
-I’ve done more disciplinaries than you’ll have had hot dinners, and I have had some strange ones.
+I’ve done more disciplinaries than you’ll have had hot dinners – and I’ve had some bloody strange ones.
 But you want to know the strangest?
 I’ll tell you.
-It happened over 30 years ago and there’s enough water flown under the bridge for me to talk about it now.
+It happened nearly 40 years ago and there’s enough water flown under the bridge for me to talk about it now.
 I’m long since retired so there’s not much anyone can do to me.
+I’ve got my pension.

 I must have represented hundreds of my members at what they used to call ‘Form 1 hearings’.
 Disciplinaries.
 But this one found me in the hot seat.
 What led me to getting charged happened in 1983.
 Up to now the only people who knew anything about it are myself and Jack Bracewell, former Area Manager and he’s been retired even longer than me.
 He lives out Blackpool way.
 I promised I’d keep my mouth shut about the affair until Jack had finished and was getting his company pension.
 As a good union man, I’ve kept my word.